Czurch/Well-Interview-Project/README.txt

     if key does not exist in Map, return 0 else return value at key

+To Test:
+    We'll need a function that can hit this endpoint, maybe use a really light library to test that the values returning are correct.
+    (might not be necessary)

 Update: I'm wondering about the wording "long-lived service".
-I thinking the data should be persistent
+I'm thinking the data should be persistent
     I haven't used it before but sqlite might be a good idea for such a small project since it would be easy for others to use since it will live in a sqlite file in the repo.

     Currently, the project uses an In-Mem Map to store the frequency table.
 This is fine, but results in a full wipe every time we run 'npm start'.

-    A JSON file could be used since it would be simple enough to use and pass between myself and the devs that will be running this project.
+    A JSON file is a possibility.
+It would be simple enough to use and pass between myself and the devs that will be running this project.
 However, depending on the rate of requests to the backend it may become a bottleneck or lead to corrupted data.